bangaloresolutionshub/essbase/Lab13/LabGuide13.md

 ![](./images/image13_11.png "")

-3. Enter "Essbase19c" in the name & description section for the Essbase Application and click Next.
+3. Enter "Essbase19c" in the name and description section for the Essbase Application and click Next.

 ![](./images/image13_12.png "")